st235/HSE.ModernOperationsResearchMethods.GraphColoring/README.md

 ### Visualisation

-Additionally to the `Check` method I prepared a small Python script to visualise graphs.
+Additionally, to the `Check` method I prepared a small Python script to visualise graphs.
 You can find the script at [graph_visualisation.py](./graph_visualisation.py).

 You need [streamlit](https://pypi.org/project/streamlit/) and [steamlit_agraph](https://pypi.org/project/streamlit-agraph/) installed.
 To run visualisation script use the command below: